somts/puppet-dnsmasq/README.md

 dnsmasq: setting capabilities failed: Operation not permitted
 ```

-In this case you can use the run\_as\_user to provide the appropriate user to run as:
+In this case you can use the run\_as\_user parameter to select the appropriate user to run as:
 ```puppet
 class { 'dnsmasq':
   interface         => 'lo',